Lake Geneva: The Best Spots For Minimalist Photography

 A cloudy or rainy weather will be appropriate for photography.
 You can get there by the lake road from Geneva or by the highway exiting at Nyon.
 Then head towards the lake and go back towards Geneva.
 The Center is located at the exit of the City of Nyon.
 It has a parking lot along the main road.

-3. The Harpe Island
+3. The Ile de La Harpe

-Lake Geneva has 4 artificial islands except for the Island of Peilz which is claimed to be natural (see below).
+Lake Geneva has 4 artificial islands except for the Island of Peilz (Ile de Peilz) which is claimed to be natural (see below).
 3 of them are visible from public spaces where you can take your time.
 The 4th island is located a few meters from the shore in front of a private property.
 It is therefore not possible to photograph it with a tripod without obtaining the owner's authorization and thus being able to stay a few moments on his parcel.

 It is in winter that you can admire it under its most beautiful day, when the branches of the large trees are perfectly drawn in the misty skies and no private boat is moored in front of it.
 It is however possible to photograph it in summer and at night as it is lit.
 But you will have to compose with a quantity of private boats and sailboats all around.
+Read my dedicated article here.

 4. The Diving Platform of Saint-Prex